Three-Week Summer Science Program

 Top 101 Summer Camps & Programs, How-To-Learn.com • Top Biomedical Engineering, 2017, InsiderMonkey.com

-Students will learn about and explore Seti signals, using data streaming online to search for radio signals in space that may originate from extraterrestrial intelligence.
+Students will learn about and explore SETI signals, using data streaming online to search for radio signals in space that may originate from extraterrestrial intelligence.
 They will use data streaming in from Pluto from the Bright Horizons project.
 Cassini, a satellite orbiting Venus, streams data that students can analyze on their own computers.
 Students will learn about stellar nurseries that create new galaxies.
 They will explore how wobbling in the light streaming in from distant stars may indicate the existence of orbiting planets.
-This data will be explored against a backdrop of lectures on astrophysics.
+This data will be explored against a backdrop of lectures on astrophysics and a field trip to a local observatory.

-Vincent Coljee is a scientist with a diverse background spanning biophysics, chemistry to various sub-disciplines of biology and therapeutics who will be teaching the Mission to Mars in 2017.
+Vincent Coljee is a scientist with a diverse background spanning biophysics, chemistry to various sub-disciplines of biology and therapeutics.
 Vincent was selected as a finalist for the Mars Society MA365 project and served as a consultant for the one year NASA HI-SEAS Mars simulation.
 He spent 17 days at the MDRS station in Utah for a 2 week Mars simulation to practice in November 2014.
 Vincent had also started a collaboration with Mara Prentiss at Harvard University in 1999 and helped develop a biophysics program studying DNA and DNA-protein interactions.
 In 2005, Vincent became a visiting scholar at Harvard University and has been a Harvard staff member in the Physics department since 2005.

 ‘The program was an amazing experience.
 My teachers were very knowledgeable and taught me so much.
 For someone who wants to pursue theoretical astrophysics in the future, I could not have found a better summer program.
 It only made my love for physics greater, and it was exactly what I was looking for…We were also given the opportunity to see the CFA at Harvard, which was a trip I will never forget.
 Hopefully I will end up there myself one day!’